Nominations & Winners by Category:

 The Mission, Warner Bros./Goldcrest and Kingsmere Production; Warner Bros.
 (UK, France) Ennio Morricone.

-’Round Midnight, Irwin Winkler Production; Warner Bros.
+Winner marker’Round Midnight, Irwin Winkler Production; Warner Bros.
 (USA, France) Herbie Hancock.

 Star Trek IV: The Voyage Home, Harve Bennett Production; Paramount.
 Leonard Rosenman.